-I wouldn’t delve into The Ruins’ history anymore as I’ve already previously covered that [check here].
-The place was still hauntingly beautiful and it seemed that sunsets here were always glorious.
+I wouldn’t delve into The Ruins’ history anymore as I’ve already previously covered that.
+The place was still hauntingly beautiful and it seemed that sunsets here are always glorious.

 The last time we were here we weren’t able to taste the food they’re serving as we were already full; this time we made sure that we have some space left in our stomach.

 Evening arrived and the place was lovingly lit up, we took a sit at one of the balconies overlooking the garden and ordered our dinner.

 It was gonna be Chicken ala Kiev (Php180.00) and Gambas Al Ajillo (Php230.00) for our evening meal.
 The food was priced rather steeply, but we really didn’t mind because it really felt that we were dining in an old medieval castle complete with stone parapets, ornate arches and checkered floors.